lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

 Your new library appears under the Libraries node.
 You can make additional changes to the Java library on this page.

-### Redeploy a Java EE Library {#GUID-04280303-0DAE-4C09-AFC4-957C1406C611}
+### Redeploy a Jakarta EE Library {#GUID-04280303-0DAE-4C09-AFC4-957C1406C611}

-When you update a Java EE library, WebLogic Server redeploys the archive file or exploded directory.
+When you update a Jakarta EE library, WebLogic Server redeploys the archive file or exploded directory.
 Update a library if you have made changes to it and you want to make the changes available to the modules and applications deployed to WebLogic Server that are using the library.

 1. In the **Monitoring Tree**, go to **Deployments**, then **Library Management**.

-2. Select the Java EE library that you want to update.
+2. Select the Jakarta EE library that you want to update.

 3. Decide how you want to update the library: